Twin Cities, Gemini

-Without skipping a beat, peacekeeper flourished his conductor and out from it bled vitae that was just as pale white as hers.
+Without skipping a beat, peacekeeper flourished his conductor and out from it bled vitae that was even whiter than hers.
 It spilled out in an arc, clashing against the chains that spindled at them.
-The chains shatter instantly upon contact, falling away into pieces that dissolve into nothing on the ground.
+The chains shattered instantly upon contact, falling away into pieces that dissolve into nothing on the ground.

 Gilbert couldn’t help but laugh inside even further at the idea—the fact that Werner was connected with a peacekeeper who obviously had ties with ELPIS.

 Having barely managed to get out of the attack zone, Kleine pressed back against the shop wall, gaze flicking between both parties in confusion.
 No fear.
 Calculation.
 He was already reaching into the pocket of his uniform where his conductor had been folded, stored, and untouched for weeks.
 A good soldier, Gilbert thought.

 “It didn’t say in your file, Iota,” the peacekeeper said to the woman, “that you were a coward.
 But intuition.”